Brahmananda Saraswati: Early life

-Rajaram was born into a Mishra community in the village of Surhurpur District Ambedkarnagar, near Ayodhya in Uttar Pradesh, India.
+Rajaram was born into a Mishra community in the village of Gana near Ayodhya in Uttar Pradesh, India.
 He was from a well to do, land owning Brahmin family.
 He was called Rajaram in his younger days and was also known as Maha Yogiraj.
 When he was seven, his grandfather died; contemplating this had a profound effect on Rajaram.
 At the age of nine, Rajaram left his home unannounced to follow a spiritual path of renunciation, but was soon returned to his parents by a policeman.
 On returning home, he asked his parents for permission to leave home and begin the life of a recluse.
 His parents wanted him to marry and live the life of a householder and asked their family guru to convince Rajaram to forget his dream of a reclusive life.
 The family guru, however, was so impressed with Rajaram's advanced state of wisdom and spiritual evolution that he gave up any attempt to change the boy's mind.
 The parents then also acquiesced and gave their permission for Rajaram to leave.
 Two days later, Rajaram formally renounced his family life and left his boyhood home in search of solitude in the Himalayas.
 Rajaram traveled by foot to the town of Haridwar and then on to Rishikesh, the gateway to the Himalayas.
 Here he began the search for a suitable guru or spiritual master.
 Rajaram met many wise sages, but none of them met his requirements of lifelong celibacy and an intimate knowledge and experience of the Vedas.

 Five years later, at the age of fourteen, in a village in Uttar Kashi, Rajaram found his chosen master and became a disciple of Svāmī Krsnānanda Sarasvatī.
 At that time, Rajaram was given the name of Brahma Chaitanya Brahmacari.
 He then became the favorite disciple in his master's ashram and, according his master's instructions, he retired to a nearby cave and visited his master only once per week.
 The story of Rajaram's youthful renunciation is said to echo the life of Shankara, who reportedly began his renunciate life at the age of eight.